 1993/ – has lectured at Universidade da Madeira.
 Subjects: General Physics I – Mechanics, General Physics II – Thermodynamics and Molecular Physics, General Physics III- Electricity and Magnetism, General Physics V – Optics, Quantum Mechanics, Continuum Mechanics, Numerical Methods in Physics, Plasma Physics, Asymptotic Methods in Physics.

-Participated in creation of the Department of Physics of Universidade da Madeira.
+Participated in the creation of the Department of Physics of Universidade da Madeira.
 Was the first Chairman of the Department (1996-1998).
 Has continued to serve as Chairman of the Department of Physics in 2000-2008 and 2011-2016.
-Member of the General Council of the University of Madeira (since 2013).
-Chairman of the Assembly of the Faculty of Exact Sciences and Engineering of the University of Madeira (since 2013).
+Served as a member of the General Council of the University of Madeira (2013-2021) and as chairman of the Assembly of the Faculty of Exact Sciences and Engineering of the University of Madeira (2013-2021).

 Scientific Societies and Service to Community